k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 ### Prerequisite tools

-Be sure to check that you have the prerequisite tools installed, including the Terraform binary.
+Be sure to check that you have the prerequisite tools installed (or subsequent versions), including the Terraform binary.
 Links below go to download resources:

 | Tool | Version |
 |------|---------|